What Is The Beck Depression Inventory?

 - Changes in sleep habits, such as insomnia or sleeping too much

-- Fatigue and tiredness, a lack of energy
+- Fatigue or a lack of energy

 - Feelings of worthlessness and excessive guilt